FIVE MOST SURPRISING FINDS

 What Lead Does to a Brain

 The neuroscience is not ambiguous.
 Lead is a potent neurotoxin that crosses the blood-brain barrier with particular efficiency in young children, whose developing brains absorb environmental toxins at much higher rates than adults (Lanphear et al., Environmental Health Perspectives, 2005).
-Once in the brain, it disrupts the release and uptake of neurotransmitters — the chemical messengers that brain cells use to communicate with each other — particularly in the prefrontal cortex, the region responsible for:
+Once in the brain, it disrupts the release and uptake of neurotransmitters — the chemical messengers that brain cells use to communicate with each other — particularly in the prefrontal cortex, the region responsible for the following functions.

 The IQ effects alone are devastating.
 The pooled analysis found a reduction of approximately 3.9 IQ points for the first 10 micrograms per deciliter of blood lead concentration, with steeper declines at lower levels — meaning the damage per unit of lead is actually worse at the concentrations most commonly found in children today.